This post may contain affiliate links. Please read our disclosure policy.

 Freeze: This casserole can be frozen.
 First bake your breakfast casserole and once it has completely cooled, place in an airtight container or ziplock bag.
 When ready to warm up, place in oven and bake at 350 degrees until warmed through about 20 to 25 minutes.

-breakfast casserole in a dish
+overhead view breakfast casserole in a baking dish with a blue and white napkin

 Look at all that cheesy goodness!
 Doesn’t it make you want to have a piece right now?!
 Well, what are you waiting for?